alasco-tech/alasco-tech.github.io/_posts/2020-05-29-meet-your-team.md

 ![Remote beer tasting]({{ site.url }}/assets/images/team_event_beer.jpg "Remote beer tasting")

-The nice people at [Hoppe Bräu](https://www.hoppebraeu.de/en) agreed to give us an introduction into the art of  brewing beer, including the brewing process and recognizing the taste notes of different beers.
+The nice people at [Hoppebräu](https://www.hoppebraeu.de/en) agreed to give us an introduction into the art of  brewing beer, including the brewing process and recognizing the taste notes of different beers.
 We learned a lot from the infamous “Hell” to the exotic “New England Pale Ale”: A rather important skill set for our Munich-based team!

 Personally, I think team events are essential to a work environment.
 Getting to know your colleagues in a setting outside the workplace strengthens your bonds and ultimately helps you understand them at work.